Mass-radius relationship and gravitational wave emission from magnetized spheroidal quark stars: Anisotropic Equation of State of Magnetized Strange Quark Matter (MSQM)

-where $g_{\nu}$ is the spin degeneracy factor, with $g_{\nu} = 1$ for $\nu =0$ and $g_\nu = 2$ for $\nu \ge 1$.
+where ${g_{\nu}}$ is the spin degeneracy factor, with ${g_{\nu} = 1}$ for ${\nu =0}$ and $\rm{g_\nu = 2}$ for ${\nu \ge 1}$.
 At absolute zero temperature, the Fermi-Dirac distribution function simplifies to,

-where, $E_{F}^{(i)}$ is the Fermi energy of the species $i$, defining the maximum occupied energy level.
-This condition imposes a constraint on $p_{z}$, such that:
+where ${E_{F}^{(i)}}$ is the Fermi energy of the species ${i}$, defining the maximum occupied energy level.
+This condition imposes a constraint on ${p_{z}}$ such that:

-For each species, the Landau level index is constrained by the condition, $\nu\leq\nu_{max}^{(i)}$=$\dfrac{1}{2 B_D^{(i)}}\left(\dfrac{{\left(E_F^{(i)}\right)}^2}{m_{i}^2 c^4}-1\right)$ ensuring that only a finite number of Landau levels are populated at a given magnetic field strength.
-Since magnetized strange quark matter (MSQM) consists of fluid of free quarks and electrons in the presence of strong magnetic field, the equation of state (EoS) for magnetized SQM can be written as derived in Refs.\cite{Strick12,Mukho15,Sahoo24}.
-The number density $n_{i}$ of any charged fermion species $i$ (quark or electron) in MSQM phase as,
+For each species, the Landau level index is constrained by the condition, ${\nu\leq\nu_{max}^{(i)}=\dfrac{1}{2 B_D^{(i)}}\left(\dfrac{{\left(E_F^{(i)}\right)}^2}{m_{i}^2 c^4}-1\right)}$ ensuring that only a finite number of Landau levels are populated at a given magnetic field strength.
+Since magnetized strange quark matter (MSQM) consists of fluid of quarks and electrons in the presence of strong magnetic field, the equation of state (EoS) for MSQM can be written as derived in~\cite{Strick12,Mukho15,Sahoo24}.
+The number density ${n_{i}}$ of any charged fermion species ${i}$ (quark or electron) in MSQM phase as,

-where, $f_{i}$ is denoted as the flavor degeneracy factor.
-For each quark, $f_{u,d,s}=3$ and for electron, $f_{e}=1$.
-The energy density $\epsilon_{i}$ of each particle species (quark or electron) in the presence of magnetic field in MSQM phase is given as,
+where, ${f_{i}}$ is denoted as the flavor degeneracy factor.
+For each quark, ${f_{u,d,s}=3}$ and for electron, ${f_{e}=1}$.
+The energy density ${\epsilon_{i}}$ of each particle species (quark or electron) in the presence of magnetic field in MSQM phase is given as,

 The parallel pressure (z-direction) of each particle species (quark or electron) in the direction of the magnetic field in MSQM phase is given by,

 The perpendicular pressure (x- and y- directions) of each particle species (quark or electron) in the direction perpendicular to the magnetic field in MSQM phase is given by,